teracow/googliser/README.md

 `--no-colour` or `--no-color`
 Runtime display in bland, uncoloured text.
 Default will brighten your day. :)

-`-N` or `--no-gallery`
-Don't create a thumbnail gallery.
-Default is to create a gallery after downloading images.
-Err, don't specify this and `--delete-after` at the same time.

-`--no-safesearch`
-Disable Google's [SafeSearch](https://en.wikipedia.org/wiki/SafeSearch) content-filtering.
-Default is enabled.

 `-o [PATH]` or `--output [PATH]`
 The output directory.
 If unspecified, the search phrase is used.
 Enclose whitespace in quotes.